Galileo 7 Con 2004

 Patrick Stewart

-One fan question was why Patrick loves Shakespeare so much.
+One fan question was why he loves Shakespeare so much.
 He hesitated, looked at his watch, grinned and then explained it as a genetic trait.
 Like taste, the fondness of literature is something unpredictable.
-Patrick Stewart can't tell why he doesn't like cooked mushrooms or the scent of marzipan (the latter quite contrary to my girl-friend who likes him nonetheless) but why he enjoys to smell tomatoes.
+Patrick Stewart can't tell why he doesn't like cooked mushrooms or the scent of marzipan (the latter in stark contrast to my girl-friend who loves the scent but likes him nonetheless) but why he enjoys to smell tomatoes.
 Anyway, at the age of twelve he discovered Shakespeare.
 And now he is about to award a honorary doctor degree to the teacher who led him to appreciate Shakespeare, which he says will probably be the proudest moment of his life.

 Reiner Schöne